Module 1 free · modules 2–3 with email

 With 50 clients onboarded last quarter, the team found a consistent delay between "contract signed" and "kickoff call scheduled" — averaging 4.7 days instead of the 2-day target.
 Tracing back through the SIPOC revealed the delay lived in the Suppliers column: Sales was not handing off the use-case brief at signing, so CS had to chase it.
 Fix: add use-case brief as a required field in the CRM before marking a deal Closed Won.

-Unlock your team's full potential with 27 modules covering process mapping, automation, SOPs, team structure, quality assurance, and operational KPIs.
+Unlock your team's full potential with frameworks covering process mapping, automation, SOPs, team structure, quality assurance, and operational KPIs.
 Build systems that scale without adding headcount.

 Go hands-on